ConsolesandCasks/MBC1_DIP_Flash/README.md

 GBx does not provide the necessary voltage to write to EEPROM ICs, so you will need a separate writer for such chips

-I have tested 144p test suite, orangeglo's better button test, Super Mario Land, and MegaMan V so far on the Rev 1.0 boards (Aug 18, 2023) in both MBC1 and no MBC configurations (for 144p test and bb test specifically).
+I have tested 144p test suite, orangeglo's better button test, Super Mario Land, and MegaMan V so far in both MBC1 and no MBC configurations (for 144p test and bb test specifically).
+Other games have been tested and confirmed working (Sep 2, 2023).

 ### How to get
 I would recommend [JLCPCB](https://jlcpcb.com/) for the least expensive options for having boards fabricated